kushlalwani/InstagramApp/README.md

-# 📸 InstaApp – Instagram Follower Tracker
+# 📸 InstagramApp – Instagram Follower Tracker

-InstaApp is a web-based tool to track your Instagram followers and following using Selenium for scraping, SQLAlchemy for data storage, and Flask for visualization.
+InstagramApp is a web-based tool to track your Instagram followers and following using Selenium for scraping, SQLAlchemy for data storage, and Flask for visualization.

 ---